tipichris/YAPCache/README.md

 0. If you previously used another APC cache with YOURLS, uninstall it
 1. Download the latest version of YAPCache
-2. Copy the plugin folder into your user/plugins folder for YOURLS
+2. Copy the `plugins/yapcache` folder into your `user/plugins` folder for YOURLS
-3. Set up the parameters for YAPCache in YOURLS configuration user/config.php ([see below](#configuration))
+3. Set up the parameters for YAPCache in your YOURLS configuration file, `user/config.php` ([see below](#configuration))
-4. Copy the cache.php file into user/
+4. Copy the `cache.php` file into `user/`
-5. There is no need to activate this plugin
+5. There is no need to activate this plugin (by the same token, deactivating it via the admin panel will not disable it—to do that remove or rename `user/cache.php`)

 A recent version of APC is required.